 Purchasing your first investment property is incredibly exciting and also a little nerve-racking.
 This is completely understandable, given that real estate investments are often the largest purchase most people will ever make.

 If you want to increase your confidence, self-education through property investment podcasts is a great place to start.
 It’s also a great way to get connected with a vast and resourceful community of like-minded individuals with similar goals.

-Here are some recommendations for essential real estate investing podcasts that first-time investors should sink their teeth into.
+Here are some recommendations for essential real estate investing podcasts that first-time and experienced investors alike should sink their teeth into.

 Hosted by Brandon Turner and David Greene, the Bigger Pockets podcast is one of the most popular podcasts around.
 It offers interviews with a wide variety of players in the real estate investment business.
 Learn about new niches, strategies, and real estate market segments from people who are out there making money moves.

 One of the best parts of this podcast is the emphasis on the varied backgrounds of investors, from waiters to stay-at-home moms and more.
 You’ll come away with a lot of inspiration and the realization that anyone can make their real estate investment goals a reality.
 Whether you are just starting out or are an experienced investor, you’ll learn something new and get a dose of motivation to move your business forward.

 3. Think Realty Radio

 Think Realty is dedicated to educating and coaching real estate investors at all skill and experience levels.
 Their Think Realty Radio podcast offers a daily dose of wisdom and insight from host Abhi Golhar and his investor guests.
 With insights on everything from interior design to financing, you’re sure to learn something new.

 As a coach for Think Realty and a nationally recognized investment advisor, Golhar provides real-world experience and expertise along with an emphasis on the day-to-day operational and managerial functions that create leverage for businesses.
 His upbeat style and genuine interest in the field make this a fun listen.